odellus/autolector/README.md

     cd /path/to/question_answering_api
     python3 question_answering_api.py
     ```
     and let it run while you're playing around with it.
 To kill the server press `Ctrl-C` while this terminal window is selected and it will close the process.
+    _Note_: The first time this runs `transformers` will need to download [the model](https://huggingface.co/distilbert-base-cased-distilled-squad).
 2. #### Run the client.
     In a new terminal (_yes you need two open at the same time!_), run the commands:
     ```bash